Head-Royce School: Academics and student life

 Head-Royce students complete a college-preparatory curriculum including mandatory courses in English; mathematics; American history; European history; physics; chemistry; biology; foreign language; fine arts; and physical education, as well as a rotating group of elective courses in science, English and history in the senior year.
 These senior elective courses have covered such topics as astronomy, robotics, Shakespeare, Japanese literature, psychology, the history of Islam, and many others.
-Some courses specifically prepare students for Advanced Placement exams in the subject.
-Most students take at least three AP exams by the end of high school, with many students opting to take six or more exams.

 Additional graduation requirements include completion of a prescribed amount of approved community service activity, and completion of a "senior project" in lieu of final exams at the end of the senior year, involving logging 80 hours toward a specific endeavor of the student's choosing.

 The school newspaper is The Hawk's Eye, which publishes monthly.